discoveryjs/discovery-cli/README.md

 ```
 Options:

         --bail                    Exit immediately on first warmup task failure
         --cache-persistent        Use persistent caches system
-        --cachedir [dir]          Enable data caching and specify path to store cache files (using a
+        --cachedir [dir]          Enable data caching and specify path to store cache files (using
-                                  .discoveryjs-cache directory if not set)
+                                  .discoveryjs-cache by default when [dir] is not set)
     -c, --config <filename>       Path to config (JavaScript or JSON file), if not specified then looking
                                   for .discoveryrc.js, .discoveryrc.json, .discoveryrc or "discovery"
                                   section in package.json in the listed order